Self-Regulation vs Self-Control: What’s the Difference?

 Self-regulation is key to helping a child develop a set of foundational rules that help them manage their emotions and impulses more effectively.
 Understanding this connection and how it impacts self-control is critical.

 Learning how the brain functions gives us a deeper understanding of child development and why certain approaches work while others fail.
-Our cache level 2 Neuroscience in Early Years Course gives childcare professionals an introduction to this fascinating and useful area of child development up to age 7 years.
+Our Level 3 Neuroscience for the Early Years Practitioner – from Theory to Practice gives childcare professionals an introduction to this fascinating and useful area of child development up to age 7 years.